10 Great Latinx TV Shows To Watch To Celebrate Hispanic Heritage Month

 September 15th marks the start of Hispanic Heritage Month, which lasts until October 15.
 That’s thirty days of awesome content that you could be viewing right now.
 And while there are some great films you could watch in honor of Hispanic Heritage Month, there are also some awesome Latinx TV shows that are available to stream right now, that are just as good, if not better.

-From some newer editions like Love, Victor to popular shows on Netflix like Money Heist, there are so many amazing Latinx shows that you have access to right here on your phone or computer.
+From some newer editions like The Most Beautiful Flowers to popular shows on Netflix like Money Heist, there are so many amazing Latinx shows that you have access to right here on your phone or computer.
 If you’re craving something new to stream, check out these ten picks.

 Love, Victor (Hulu)

-In this Hulu spinoff off the series to Love, Simon, the comedy drama Love, Victor follows the titular character, Victor Salazar, as he struggles to come to terms with his sexuality, growing up, and learning to love who he is while struggling through the ups and downs of high school.
+In this Hulu spinoff of the movie to Love, Simon, the comedy drama Love, Victor follows the titular character, Victor Salazar, as he struggles to come to terms with his sexuality, growing up, and learning to love who he is while struggling through the ups and downs of high school.

 What makes Love, Victor such a fun show to watch is its heart.
-The first couple of seasons are a great example of storytelling because while the beginning is all about Victor learning to come out and accept himself, the second season sees him explore that while also learning to grow into this new version of who he is - it’s very heartwarming.
+The first couple of seasons are a great example of storytelling because while the beginning is all about Victor learning to come out and accept himself, the second season sees him explore that while also learning to grow into this new version of who he is, as well as a heartwarming third season.
 The Love, Victor cast is also fantastic too, led by the wonderful Michael Cimino and a great ensemble crew behind him.
-Love, Victor Season 3 should be coming out in the next year, so better start catching up now.
+It’s a shame that it was cancelled after three seasons.

 In The Fosters, we follow the lives of a police officer named Stef Foster, and her partner, Lena Adams, a school vice principal.
 Together, they had a multi-ethnic, blended family, all growing up and experiencing their own problems, while trying to get through them together.